 Charlotte Howard, psychologist and founder of our practice, talks about why it is healthy to care about what other people think, as long as we have a way to properly grieve any hurt feelings and do not change solely based on external opinions.

 - Choose who to give the power to – do you want to empower those who judge you?
 Or do you want to empower yourself?

 - Don’t let the social anxiety mammoth rule your life – Think about your life and the lives of others in the context of the universe.

 - Work with an excellent therapist – therapists are experts at this kind of thing!

 Sometimes we need a second opinion and someone that cares about us to look at the things in our life with us–someone who can help us decide whether we need to open, to learn and grow, or if we need to say, “This isn’t healthy.”
 That’s one of many roles a good therapist will play in your life.

-We would love to invite you to make a complimentary call to discuss some of your options and determine whether Deep Eddy Psychotherapy in Austin, TX is the right fit for you and your situation.
+We would love to invite you to make a complimentary call to discuss some of your options and determine whether Deep Eddy Psychotherapy is the right fit for you and your situation.
 Please contact us using the links below or in the sidebar and share this post or video if you found it to be valuable.
 Together we can create a world of well-being and joy.